A Legacy of Spies

 A Legacy of Spies is a 2017 spy novel by British writer John le Carré.
+It is both a prequel and a sequel to John le Carré's The Spy Who Came in from the Cold and Tinker Tailor Soldier Spy.
+It was the last of le Carré's novels to include his regular protagonist George Smiley, although le Carré's son Nick Harkaway would subsequently pen the continuation novel Karla's Choice which features Smiley and many of the father's other characters.

+As of 2026, a BBC television adaptation using the novel's title and material from the novel and The Spy Who Came in from the Cold is currently in production.

 Background

-A Legacy of Spies is both a prequel and a sequel to John le Carré's The Spy Who Came in from the Cold and Tinker Tailor Soldier Spy.

 In The Spy Who Came in from the Cold, Alec Leamas, an agent of the British overseas intelligence agency called "The Circus", who is motivated by the death of his operative Karl Riemeck while crossing from East Berlin to West Berlin, agrees to undertake one final mission to get revenge on the man he believes to be Riemeck's murderer, a high-ranking member of the Stasi named Hans-Dieter Mundt.
 In the course of Leamas's mission, which finds him unexpectedly extracted to East Berlin, he – along with his lover, a young British Communist sympathiser named Liz Gold – is shot dead at the Berlin Wall, on orders of Mundt.
 The men responsible for dispatching Leamas – intelligence chief Control, Control's right-hand-man George Smiley, and Smiley's protégé Peter Guillam – escape unscathed, and it is revealed that Mundt was a double agent whom the entire mission (except for the murders of Gold and Leamas, which were done by Mundt on his own) was designed to protect, which was never told to Leamas.